 Her all-time favourite films are As Good As It Gets, A Fish Called Wanda and A Good Year; although her favourite viewing of all time is Blackadder (particularly series II).
 Favourite YouTube Clip?: The Death Star Canteen (LEGO/ Eddie Izzard).

-Jo has worked in event management and coordination for the last 7 years.
+Jo spent 8 years in event management and coordination.
 She has worked closely with Learners to ensure they get the best out of their learning experience, to maximise their CPD to accomplish their career objectives.
 She has come to understand that every individual has their own goals in mind, and although she does her very best to support these goals, she knows that sometimes the best help is to redefine or realign those goals to help guide people in the correct direction.
 During her career she has worked closely with the management and finance departments of the company, ensuring smooth delivery of services and a broad support structure that emphasises efficiency & availability.
 She has a Diploma in Customer Service coupled with a Business Administration NVQ.
 Jo enjoys a challenge and isn’t the type of person to give up easily when things become tough.

 When Jo is not working she spends her time with her husband and 3 children.
 With two teenagers and one younger child, Jo has learnt to be warm and supportive to everybody she meets, but she isn’t afraid to get tough when that’s what the situation calls for.
 She is equally at home cooking a family meal or helping her children with complex homework, and it is this flexibility and adaptability that she brings to her career.
 To unwind, Jo prefers watching a good box set rather than films, however her favourite film is Green Mile; she’s a big Tom Hanks fan, her current favourite box set is Vikings, and is relishing the opportunity to learn about other cultures and environments.